WIP: Cooking survival data, 5 minute recipes

 Simulation of survival data is important for both theoretical and practical work.
 In a practical setting we might wish to validate that standard errors are valid even in a rather small sample, or validate that a complicated procedure is doing as intended.
 Therefore it is useful to have simple tools for generating survival data that looks as much as possible like particular data.
 In a theoretical setting we often are interested in evaluating the finite sample properties of a new procedure in different settings that often are motivated by a specific practical problem.
 The aim is provide such tools.

 Bender et al. in a nice paper discussed how to generate survival data based on the Cox model, and restricted attention to some of the many useful parametric survival models (weibull, exponential).
-We here use piecwise linear baseline functions that make it easy to simulate data that follows closely the baseline given by the data using semi or nonparametric models.
-THis makes it easy to capture important aspects of the data.
+We here use piecewise linear baseline functions that make it easy to simulate data that follows closely the baseline given by the data using semi or nonparametric models.
+This makes it easy to capture important aspects of the data.

 Different survival models can be cooked, and we here give recipes for hazard and cumulative incidence based simulations.
 More recipes are given in vignette about recurrent events.